(Old) Winter Palace - La Corniche, 1886 and Victoria Lounge

 The amount of meat or fish provided with a meal in either of these restaurants is generous, but, as you expect from a 'high class' restaurant, portions of accompaniments are small.
 You will not achieve your five daily portions of vegetables here.
 But it will look pretty.
 The quantity of the food always been so but the meal and its service could easily be, and for the price ought to be, so much better.

 Our cream of chicken soup was all cream.
 No chicken to be seen or tasted.
 The same soup is so, so much better at Snobs for a quarter the price.
 And the service there is better, too.
 The fish was OK but not exceptional.
-Far better at King Tut for a third of the price.
+Our coconut and caramel dessert tasted neither of caramel nor coconut.
+The lamb was tasty but not as tender as it should have been at these prices.
 You get the message.

 One advantage these restaurants both have over the competition is their location, within the most famous and ostentatious hotel in Luxor, with access to the very grand Victoria Lounge and the impressive Royal Bar.
 Arrive at least an hour before your meal, use those facilities and soak in the ambience.
 After your dinner take tea in the lounge or coffee in the bar, knowing that royalty and high dignitaries have been there before you.

 Unless you are resident at the Winter Palace, you would probably not go to the Old Winter Palace restaurants regularly, but it is a place to come once or twice during a Luxor holiday to celebrate a special occasion or for a last night farewell meal.
 If you do not expect perfection, if you take advantage of the lounge and the bar, and if you set out to enjoy the occasion rather than just the eating, then choose the 1886, not the Corniche, and you will be pleased with the (expensive) evening.